amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

         - input size: 96~224

 # Image Caption/Visual Question Answering
+- Towards VQA Models That Can Read
+    - dataset
 - Pixel-BERT: Aligning Image Pixels with Text by Deep Multi-Modal Transformers
     - cvpr 2020
     - only use spatial feature rather than region-level feature.